Juliolloret/MACS/README.md

   - **Agents:** Each node in the workflow is an agent class specializing in a research task:
     - `PDFLoaderAgent`: Loads and extracts text from PDFs.
     - `PDFSummarizerAgent`: Summarizes single PDFs with LLMs.
-    - `MultiDocSynthesizerAgent`: Synthesizes knowledge across multiple summaries.
+    - `ShortTermMemoryAgent`: Embeds individual summaries into a vector store for semantic search.
+    - `LongTermMemoryAgent`: Persists summaries across runs for cumulative knowledge.
+    - `DeepResearchSummarizerAgent`: Queries short-term memory to build a cross-document understanding.
-    - `WebResearcherAgent`: Simulates web research based on synthesized understanding.
+    - `WebResearcherAgent`: Performs SDK-based web research using the deep research summary.
     - `ExperimentalDataLoaderAgent`: Loads and summarizes experimental data (if provided).
-    - `KnowledgeIntegratorAgent`: Integrates all knowledge into a unified brief.
+    - `KnowledgeIntegratorAgent`: Merges long-term memory, web research, and experimental data into a unified brief.
     - `HypothesisGeneratorAgent`: Generates research hypotheses.
     - `ExperimentDesignerAgent`: Designs experiments for generated hypotheses.
     - `ObserverAgent`: Reviews outputs from all agents and reports any detected errors.